This post was published in June 2015, and as of September 30, 2022, has been viewed 483,000+ times.

 - denied First Nations the right to vote;

-- created permit system to control First Nations ability to sell products from farms;
+- created the permit system to control First Nations' ability to sell products from farms;

-- is a piece of legislation created under the British rule for the purpose of subjugating one race - Aboriginal people.
+- is a piece of legislation created under British rule for the purpose of subjugating one race - Indigenous people.

 The Indian Act imposed great personal and cultural tragedy on First Nations, many of which continue to affect communities, families and individuals today.